sagemath/sagewiki_to_gh-2022-10-10/days109.md

 == Organizers of SageDays 109 ==

 This is a community-organized event.
-Join the Organization thread on Zulip #sd109 to join the organization team.
+Join the [[https://zulip.sagemath.org/#narrow/stream/126-sd109/topic/Organization.20of.20Global.20Virtual.20SageDays.20109|Organization topic]] on Zulip #sd109 to join the organization team.